elastic/integrations/packages/github/docs/README.md

 ### Audit

-The GitHub audit log records all events related to the GitHub organization.
-See [Audit log actions](https://docs.github.com/en/organizations/keeping-your-organization-secure/reviewing-the-audit-log-for-your-organization#audit-log-actions) for more details.
+The GitHub audit log records all events related to the GitHub organization/enterprise.
+See [Organization audit log actions](https://docs.github.com/en/organizations/keeping-your-organization-secure/reviewing-the-audit-log-for-your-organization#audit-log-actions) and [Enterprise audit log actions](https://docs.github.com/en/enterprise-cloud@latest/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/about-the-audit-log-for-your-enterprise) for more details.

 To use this integration, the following prerequisites must be met:
  - You must be an organization owner.